This post may contain affiliate links. Read the full disclosure policy here.

 Darning foot: sewing machine foot, usually round or oval and/or clear plastic, used with the feed dogs lowered for free-motion quilting.

-Double Wedding Ring: Traditional pattern with a motif of two interlocking rings.
-The rings are typically made up of small scraps of fabric pieced together.
+Double Wedding Ring: Traditional block pattern with a motif of two or more interlocking rings.
+The rings are typically made up of small scraps of fabric cut into arced pieces sewn together to form interlocking rings or circles.
 These exquisite quilts were frequently made for children or grandchildren as wedding gifts.
-Because this pattern is fairly difficult, less proficient quilters sometimes use cheater fabrics which have the pattern printed on them so no actual piecing is necessary,only the quilting.
+Because this pattern is fairly difficult, less proficient quilters sometimes use cheater fabrics which have the pattern printed on them so no actual piecing is necessary, only the quilting.

 Edge-to-Edge quilting: See also -- Overall Quilting.